JohnKDay/new-goaty-finance/README.md

 This will build, push images and deploy the goaty-finance application to the Kubnerntes cluster.

+### OLD METHOD
 ### To deploy with DeepFactor instumenation

 - Extract and export the DF_ENV_TOKEN found in your DeepFactor portal instance (e.g. `Step 2 Set your auth token` from ADD APPLICTION USING TERMINAL for DEB based distrubtions)
+- Modify the Dockerfile.df found in each appliction directory using the `Dockerfile.alpine.df` and `Dockerfile.glibc.df` as a guide.
 - `skaffold run -p df -d <repository>`

 ## Support